 Hill Air Force Base played a critical role in repairing, maintaining, storing and refurbishing B-29s after World War II.
 During the war, Hill Air Force Base also supported Wendover Field, Utah, where the renowned 509th Composite Group trained with its Silverplate B-29s.
 After the war, Hill Air Force Base stored these airframes in large numbers and would later go on to modify some for the Korean conflict.

-In June 1948, our B-29 moved to the 97th Bombardment Group, Strategic Air Command, at Biggs Air Force Base, Texas.
-One year later it transferred to the 4002nd Base Services Squadron, Strategic Air Command, at Campbell Field, Kentucky.
+Now located at Hill Aerospace Museum, in June 1948, our B-29 moved to the 97th Bombardment Group, Strategic Air Command, at Biggs Air Force Base, Texas.
+One year later it transferred to the 4002nd Base Services Squadron, Strategic Air Command (SAC), at Campbell Field, Kentucky.
 In October 1949, the B-29 then moved to the 43rd Bombardment Group (SAC) at Davis-Monthan Air Force Base, Arizona.

-The aircraft encountered several more transfer, and then In May 1953 the aircraft transferred to the Wright Development Center, Wright-Patterson Air Force Base where it remained until June 1953.
+The aircraft encountered several more transfers; in May 1953, it was transferred to the Wright Development Center, Wright-Patterson Air Force Base, where it remained until June 1953.